sponbergbadger/plain-diagram/README.md

   - $width matches the width of the default layer
   - $l:Z:width matches the width of a layer by z-index, replace Z with an integer
   - $path matches the distance of the path
   - $colspan matches the distance available that has not already been taken in that layer's column span in the grid.
-This is the default option.
+  - A fixed values in pixels is a float

+The default fillWidth is:

+  - When on a path: $path
+  - When not on a path: $colspan

 The options for fillHeight are: ```$height```,  ```$l:Z:$height```,  ```$rowspan```, or a fixed value in pixels.

   - $height matches the height of the default layer
   - $l:Z:height matches the height of a layer by z-index, replace Z with an integer
   - $rowspan matches the distance available that has not already been taken in that layer's row span in the grid.
-This is the default option.
+  - A fixed value in pixels is a float

+The default fillHeight is $rowspan

 Example: